kyhau/docker-notebook/docker-security.md

        access policies for an entire organization.

     ![docker-grant](https://docs.docker.com/ee/ucp/images/ucp-grant-model.svg?sanitize=true)

     ([Image source: docs.docker.com](https://docs.docker.com/ee/ucp/authorization/grant-permissions/#swarm-grants))

 1. Only an administrator can manage grants, subjects, roles, and access to resources.

-#### Namespaces

-The following 'namespaces' Docker use to maintain its isolation and security model of the container processes from underlying host services.

-    1. Network
-    1. PID